-Industrivärden shall be a workplace in which the employees enjoy their work, feel good and can develop.
+Industrivärden shall be a workplace where employees enjoy their work, thrive and develop.
 Toward this end, evaluations are continuously conducted of performance and development opportunities, and a continuous dialogue is conducted on matters related to the workplace, forms of cooperation and personal development.
 Industrivärden believes that better results are achieved at a workplace characterized by gender equality and diversity.

-Industrivärden has an ambition to reduce its own carbon footprint over time.
+Industrivarden has an ambition to reduce its own carbon footprint over time.
 Emissions come mainly from electricity and district heating consumption in the Company's office building and from business travel.
-To reduce greenhouse gas emissions, environmentally certified electricity from wind and hydro power is purchased, and the remainder is compensated through offsets.
-To be able to monitor and benchmark the Company's carbon footprint, Industrivärden conducts carbon footprint reporting within the CDP framework.
+To reduce greenhouse gas emissions, environmentally certified electricity from wind and hydro power is purchased, with the remainder compensated through offsets.
+Consumables, IT equipment and other materials are reused and recycled.
+To monitor and benchmark the Company's carbon footprint, Industrivärden conducts carbon footprint reporting within the CDP framework.
 Industrivärden has applied the TCFD's recommendations since 2019.
-For further details, please see the GRI Index and TCFD Reference on pages 91-94.
+For further details, please see the GRI Index and TCFD Reference on pages 90-92.